bfetler/project_management/README.md

     + Product owner, scrum master (helps define the product, keep it on track)
     + Managers, executives, administration, accountants

-Some roles may overlap, depending how things are done.
+Some roles may overlap, depending how things are organized.

 ##### 4. Resources, Schedule, Scope
 There are three main project variables to work with.